YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

  * .I = indirection
  * .B = variant of the one without B<sup>[needs better description]</sup>
  * .ADR = address
+ * .R = repeat

-**List of suffixes**:
+**List of register suffixes**:
  * .pri = primary register
  * .alt = alternate register

 Every instruction in its binary form requires a cell to store the opcode and an additional cell for every operand.
 A vast majority of instructions have implied registers as operands.
-This reduces the number of explicit operands needed which in turn decreases the size of the code segment and improves the performance.
+This reduces the number of explicit operands that are needed which in turn decreases the size of the code segment and improves the performance.

 <a name="instruction-table"></a> *Reading the table:*
  1. *[address] refers to the value stored at the location `DAT + address`*